BrianTBell/Undergrad-Portfolio/README.md

 I fervently believe in delivering high-quality results, and have a strong desire to continuously improve my skills, knowledge, and value.
 While I am still refining my long term career goals, I aim to contribute to innovative engineering projects that challenge my abilities.
 I am eager to demonstrate my ability, and I look forward to collaborating with a dynamic engineering team to drive the success of meaningful projects

 ## Project Showcase

-### Critical Analysis and Refinement of the Small Punch Test
+### Project 1: Critical Analysis and Refinement of the Small Punch Test
 ![SPT Image](https://github.com/BrianTBell/Undergrad-Portfolio/blob/main/assets/Capstone/model%20probed%20-%20stress.png?raw=true)

 #### Project Overview